 Some consider them health food and some believe they’re good for the heart, but whatever you think just know there’s a raging debate about whether beans belong in venison chili.

-Our Foodie Friday on Facebook in early March asked a simple question that churned up a potload of answers: Beans in your chili … Yes or No?
+Our Foodie Friday post on Facebook asked a simple question that churned up a potload of answers: Beans in your chili … Yes or No?

 That’s not like asking about Bermuda or St. Augustine grass for your yard, or if 23 percent protein is better than 20 percent in your supplemental plots.
 Either of those are pretty simple.
 Beans or no beans?
 Wow.
 This question cuts across geographical regions, ages and genders, with no clear-cut answer in sight and some fired-up responses.

 This history of chili has some great background but the final section about the 1967 Terlingua Cook-Off pitted proud Texas chili-makers against a writer for Holiday Magazine, H. Allen Smith.
 He boasted that “. . . no living man, I repeat, can put together a pot of chili as ambrosial, as delicately and zestfully flavorful, as the chili I make” and his recipe included beans.

 As any Texan knows, and will be damned quick to inform you, there are NO beans in real by-God Texas chili.
 And no noodles, like in Cincinnati.
 But that versatility is what makes things great.

 By the way, the Terlingua cook-off ended in a tie and, by vivid description of the tie-breaking judge’s reaction at the taste of a spoonful of chili, hacking convulsions leading to near-death at the taste of Smith’s concoction.
 There was no winner but I’d wager that Smith’s “ambrosial” didn’t go over well in the land of snakes, boots and getyourassouttahere with your beans.